 Recognizing the fundamental role access to quality education plays in improving the lives of people in the developing world, IDRC supports a variety of research projects that contribute to achieving SDG4 targets.

-For example, some of our support seeks to increase the number of trained youth, women in science, technology, engineering, and mathematics (STEM) fields, as well as early career scientists, through scholarships and vocational programs.
+Other programming seeks to increase the number of trained youth, women in science, technology, engineering, and mathematics (STEM) fields, as well as early career scientists, through scholarships and vocational programs.
 Other research promotes the effective adoption and use of open educational resources, or the development of civic and democratic capacities among public school children.

 One particular focus of IDRC’s education programming is on the potential for information and communication technologies (ICTs) to improve teaching and learning.
 This research includes testing and scaling cost-effective digital learning innovations, as well as researching and sharing knowledge on the design, development, and deployment of quality, equitable, and sustainable ICT-mediated teacher professional development programs at scale.